embeddedarm/ts-silabs/README.md

 # ts-silabs
 Misc software and routines for the TS silabs supervisory microcontroller.
+These routines are intended to work equally in uboot, linux userspace, or even DOS.
 In `silabs.c` the main function is
 ```c
 int64_t silab_cmd(int argc, char *const argv[])
 ```